International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 The `ContractNegotiationError` is an object returned by a consumer or provider indicating an error has occurred.
 It does not cause a state transition.

-## Hash and Signature Calculations

-Hash and Signatures are calculated as defined in the [[JWS/CT]](#references) of ...

-## References

-- [[JCS] JSON Canonicalization Scheme](https://www.ietf.org/archive/id/draft-jordan-jws-ct-08.html)
-- [[JWS/CT] JWS Clear Text JSON Signature Option](https://www.ietf.org/archive/id/draft-jordan-jws-ct-08.html)
-- [[JWS] JSON Web Signature](https://www.rfc-editor.org/rfc/rfc7797.html)

-## JWS Clear Text JSON Signature Option

-- Adopt JWS/CT, an extension to the JSON Web Signature (JWS) standard.
-- Combines the detached mode of JWS with the JSON Canonicalization Scheme (JCS).
-Detached mode is when the payload section of the JWS is replaced by an empty string: `XXXX.PAYLOAD.YYYY` becomes `XXXX..YYYY`.
-Detached mode is described in the JWS spec.
-- Maintains Signed JSON data in JSON format.